Are you fond of how different embroidery works?

 You can use a quilting hoop to assist in holding the piece being quilted on your lap.

-Embroidery threads can be used for various patchwork projects like making rugs, wall hangings, bags, warm jackets, cushion cover.
+Hand embroidery threads can be used for various patchwork projects like making rugs, wall hangings, bags, warm jackets, cushion cover.
 Textile artists use embroidery threads for any embroidery patchwork.

-Sashiko is a form of Japanese folk embroidery using the basic running stitch to create a patterned background.
+Sashiko is a form of Japanese folk embroidery design using the basic running stitch to create a patterned background.

 8. Shisha embroidery

-Shisha Embroidery is a technique of stitching the border around small pieces of metal or glass with embroidery threads to attach them to the fabric.
+Shisha Embroidery pattern is a technique of stitching the border around small pieces of metal or glass with embroidery threads to attach them to the fabric.

-Shisha or mirror embroidery is commonly found in various states like Bihar, Karnataka, Madhya Pradesh, and Manipur, where each state has specialized in certain mirror work items.
+Shisha or mirror embroidery pattern is commonly found in various states like Bihar, Karnataka, Madhya Pradesh, and Manipur, where each state has specialized in certain mirror work items.

 9. Kantha Embroidery